Expand your horizons in magnificent Wells-next-the-Sea

 Wells is famous for its vast, expansive beach and colourful beach huts.
 There are few better places to unwind, spread out and enjoy the sea air.
 Go running with the dogs, fly a kite, build sandcastles, play a game of beach cricket, or just kick off your shoes, feel the sand between your toes and have fun paddling around in the surf.

 Beach Road runs from the town to the beach entrance, where you can find the Beach Café and car park.
-The miniature train has its terminus a few steps away at Pinewoods Holiday Park, which has a well-stocked shop serving the park visitors, and provides activities such as pitch and putt.
+The beach train has its terminus a few steps away at Pinewoods Holiday Park, which has a well-stocked shop serving the park visitors.

 A toilet block with shower is located at the entrance to the car park.

 There is a large car park at the entrance to Wells Beach, run by Holkham Estate.
 It is located approximately 1 mile due north from the town centre.

 For Sat Nav directions use postcode NR23 1DR.

 Over 4 hours and all day: £9.00

 The all day ticket is transferable to Holkham Park during the visitor season, saving £3.00.